markirby/mark-kirby.co.uk/content/_posts/2012-02-20-running-a-local-webserver-from-a-dropbox-folder-on-os-x.md

 categories:
   - post
 ---
 I wrote a article a few years back on [setting up virtual hosts on OS X][1] so you can have lots of urls pointing to different folders on your mac, for testing websites.
-A good practice I have found is to run this folder out of Dropbox, so even if you haven&#8217;t committed changes to a remote repository your work is always saved and backed up.
+A good practice I have found is to run this folder out of Dropbox, so even if you haven't committed changes to a remote repository your work is always saved and backed up.
 To do this, there are a couple of extra steps you need to take, so I am writing this article here, do read the old one first to get the basics set up, and then come here for the updates.

 ## Preparation